SvenVD/rpisurv/README.md

 ## Feature requests

-Feature requests are tracked on https://feathub.com/SvenVD/rpisurv.
-If you would like to have a feature implemented on rpisurv, please check that this is not already been requested on feathub.
+Feature requests are tracked on https://community.rpisurv.net.
+If you would like to have a feature implemented on rpisurv, please check that this is not already been requested on https://community.rpisurv.net.
 If it is then add your vote to it, if it is not then request it as a new feature.
 The votes give us an indication on how feature requests compare to each other regarding popularity.